CiscoDevNet/terraform-provider-aci/docs/resources/fabric_external_connection_policy.md

 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
 * `community` (rt) - (string) A global route target that is used to define the communities for route leaking or redistribution.
 It can be used in a multi-site deployment to manage routing policies across fabrics.
-* `site_id` (siteId) - (string) A unique identifier for the site associated with the Fabric External Connection Policies object.
+* `site_id` (siteId) - (string) A unique identifier for the site associated with the Fabric External Connection Policy object.
 This attribute is supported in ACI versions: 3.0(1k) and later.
   - Default: `0`
 * `peering_profile` - (map) A map of BGP EVPN Peering Profile (ACI object [fvPeeringP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvPeeringP/overview)).
   #### Optional ####